 - Seizure: paroxysmal event due to abnormal, excessive, hypersynchronous discharges from an aggregate of central nervous system (CNS) neurons

 - Manifestations range from dramatic convulsive activity to experiential phenomena not readily discernible by an observer.

 - Epilepsy: recurrent seizures due to a chronic, underlying process; not a single disease entity

 - Convulsions are the motor component of cerebral seizures.

 - Characterized by contractions of skeletal muscles, appearing abruptly and involuntarily

 - Contractions may be tonic or clonic and they may be focal or generalized

 - International Classification of Epileptic Seizures (1981):

 - Partial seizures

 - Simple partial seizures (with motor, sensory, autonomic, or psychic signs)

 - Complex partial seizures

 - o Partial seizures with secondary generalization

 - Primarily generalized seizures

 - Absence (petit mal)

 - Tonic clonic (grand mal)

 - o Tonic

-- Atonic
+- o Atonic

 - Myoclonic

 - Unclassified seizures

 - Neonatal seizure

-- Infantile spasms
+- o Infantile spasms

-- Included: - PTs containing the words "convulsions", "epilepsy" or "ictus"; irrespective of whether the form of seizure involved muscular movement (e.g. PT Petit mal epilepsy)
+- Included: - PTs containing the words "convulsions", "epilepsy" or "ictus"; irrespective of whether the form of seizure involved muscular movement (e.g. PT Petit mal epilepsy) - Terms indicative for complications after convulsions

-- Terms indicative for complications after convulsions (e.g. PT Postictal paralysis) - Relevant supporting terms from SOC Investigations containing the word "abnormal" in the broad search - Terms representing various signs and symptoms of convulsive events (e.g. PT Tongue biting) - Congenital and genetic disorders if convulsions are a primary presenting component of the disease or syndrome (e.g. PT Baltic myoclonic epilepsy) - Treatment and/or prophylaxis related terms (e.g. PT Seizure prophylaxis) - Diagnoses which are difficult to distinguish from seizures (e.g. PT Narcolepsy)

-- Terms for SOC Investigations with the qualifier "normal" and those with no qualifier - PTs describing "incontinence" were non-specific and retrieved irrelevant cases - PTs Loss of consciousness and PT Depressed level of consciousness contributed considerable "noise" - PTs that only described movement without mentioning seizure (e.g. PT Myoclonus)
+- Relevant supporting terms from SOC Investigations containing the word "abnormal" in the broad search - Terms representing various signs and symptoms of convulsive events such as biting of the tongue - Congenital and genetic disorders if convulsions are a primary presenting component of the disease or syndrome - Treatment and/or prophylaxis related terms - Diagnoses which are difficult to distinguish from seizures - Excluded: - Terms for SOC Investigations with the qualifier "normal" and those with no qualifier - PTs describing "incontinence" were non-specific and retrieved irrelevant cases - PTs Loss of consciousness and PT Depressed level of consciousness contributed considerable "noise" - PTs that only described movement without mentioning seizure